Home

 A definitive answer to this question will, however, require a full excavation.

-Despite the similarities to the other houses in the settlement, House 7 has some clear differences.
+Despite the similarities to the other houses in the settlement, House Seven has some clear differences.

-Perhaps the most obvious is the fact that it is “detached” from its neighbours.
-Access to the structure was by a dedicated side-passage – a passage that only served House 7.
+Perhaps the most obvious is the fact that it is completely "detached” from its neighbours.
+Access to the structure was by a dedicated side-passage — a passage that served House Seven only.

 The question is, why?